rukhsarrahman/Night-Canteen-Android-App/README.md

 **Rukhsar Rahman**

-  *Backend for the Project
+  #^  Backend for the Project
-  *Implementing the Database Related work through Api and App-Scripts
+  #^  Implementing the Database Related work through Api and App-Scripts

 **Mayank Malhotra**

-  *Creating the Login Activity for Student and Staff *Joining all the Activities through the Intent *Implementing the payment Interface
+  #^  Creating the Login Activity for Student and Staff
+  #^  Joining all the Activities through the Intent
+  #^  Implementing the payment Interface

 **R Soundarya**

-  *Creating the UI for the App
+  #^  Creating the UI for the App
-  *Creating Front and Backend for the Student Page for adding Products and calculating the total
+  #^  Creating Front and Backend for the Student Page for adding Products and calculating the total

 **Nikhil S Thomas**

-  *Creating the UI for the App
+  #^  Creating the UI for the App
-  *Creating Front and Backend for the Staff Page for Updating Menu and Quantity and Price
+  #^  Creating Front and Backend for the Staff Page for Updating Menu and Quantity and Price